London Conference of 1939: Preparation

-Meetings with Arab Delegation
+Meetings with Palestinian Delegation

-The Arab delegation was led by Jamal Husseini and consisted of Awni Abd al-Hadi, Yacoub Al Ghussein, Husayin al-Khalidi, Alfred Roch and Musa Alami.
-They were accompanied by George Antonius and Fu'ad Saba, who were to act as secretaries.
+The Arab Palestinian delegation was led by Jamal Husseini and consisted of Awni Abd al-Hadi, Yacoub Al Ghussein, Husayin al-Khalidi, Alfred Roch and Musa Alami.
+They were accompanied by George Antonius and Fuad Saba, who were to act as secretaries.
 The Egyptian delegate was Aly Maher, and Iraq was represented by Prime Minister Nuri Said.
 The Saudis were represented by Prince Faisal and Prince Khalid, both of whom later became kings of Saudi Arabia.

-The Palestinian delegates had meetings with the representatives from the Arab states in Cairo from 17 January.
-Despite pressure from the other delegates, the Palestinian group refused to include any representatives from the moderate National Defence Party (NDP) of Raghib al-Nashashibi.
+The Arab Palestinian delegates had meetings with the representatives from the Arab states in Cairo from 17 January.
+Despite pressure from the other delegates, the Arab Palestinian group refused to include any representatives from the moderate National Defence Party (NDP) of Raghib al-Nashashibi.
 A campaign of violence between the rebels and the NDP's supporters led to 136 deaths in 1939.
 The NDP claimed to represent most of the upper classes and demanded representation at the London conference.
 The British let it be known that if agreement could not be reached, they would talk to two Palestinian Arab delegations.
 Nashashibi and his deputy Ya'aqoub Farraj joined the Arab delegation two days after the opening ceremony.

-Although the Arabs delegates refused to have any contact with the Jewish Agency, some meetings took place with other Arab delegates.
+Although the Arab Palestinian delegates refused to have any contact with the Zionists, some meetings took place with other Arab delegates.

 On 9 February, Jamal Husseini put forward the Arab position: